modalexii/utils/powershell/ShutdownOptions/README.txt

 If creating your own short cut, be sure to run the power.ps1 file as follows:

-powershell.exe -sta -windowstyle hidden -file "power.ps1"
+Powershell.exe -Sta -WindowTtyle Hidden -ExecutionPolicy Unrestricted -File "power.ps1"

-("-sta" is critical)
+("-Sta" is critical)